abar193/CardsServer/README.md

 * Servelet with deck information about presented decks (just to see, if everything is ok)

-* Socket class, capable of initialising single-payer server game.
+* Socket class, capable of initialising and player single-payer game over internet with easy bot.

 All client-server communication is done by sending JSON strings. https://code.google.com/p/json-simple/ libarary is used.
 For each client request server should return response json object, with "response" key containing original client's request